University of Illinois Chicago School of Law: Admissions and costs

+Academics

 Curriculum

 UIC Law has day and evening divisions, with identical instruction, course content, and scholastic requirements.
 Lawyering Skills courses, which focus on writing, research, and oral argument, are an integral part of the core curriculum.
 These courses are taught in small groups, to maximize the individual attention given to each student.
 A student may earn a J.D. certificate in a certain area of the law or focus more emphatically and earn a joint degree (J.D./LL.M.).

 The law school also offers Master of Laws (LL.M.) and Master of Jurisprudence (M.J.) programs for practicing attorneys and non-attorney professionals and other individual students.

 UIC School of Law offers seven Master of Laws (LL.M.) programs for attorneys seeking specialized education in legal issues and for current J.D. students who would like the maximum concentration in particular areas of the law.
 UIC Law offers a comprehensive curriculum in the following areas: Employee Benefits Law, Estate Planning, Information Technology and Privacy Law, Intellectual Property Law, International Business and Trade Law, Real Estate Law, and Tax Law.